BFrancoeur/ws-mvc-cms/README.md

 - HTML
 - CSS/SCSS
 - SQL/MySQL
-- - MariaDB
+  - MariaDB
 - Apache
 - Nginx (later on)

 ## Architecture
-_Model_ - The data layer.
+**Model** - The data layer.
 This will be the realm of classes and objects used in the CMS.

-_View_ - The public-facing web pages and admin panels
+**View** - The public-facing web pages and admin panels

-_Controller - Manages and routes requests
+**Controller** - Manages and routes requests

 ## Modules